YuliyaSheichenka/Certification_Bloc_1/README.md

 Based on this data, two maps should be delivered :
 - Top-5 destinations,
-- Top-20 hotels for each of these destinations.
+- Top-20 hotels in these destinations.

 ## Project files